Shah Alam Komuter station

 The Shah Alam Komuter station is a Komuter train station located in Seksyen 19, Shah Alam, Selangor, Malaysia.
 It is served by the KTM Komuter's Port Klang Line.

 Location and locality

 The station is located in Seksyen 19 which is 4 kilometres away from the Shah Alam city centre.
 The section itself contains CIAST campus which is in front of the station.
-As per its namesake, it is meant to be Shah Alam main rail station despite it being located quite further south, with road access from Persiaran Sultan to the city and Kemuning–Shah Alam Highway leads to sections down further south.
+As per its namesake, it is meant to be Shah Alam's main railway station despite it being located quite further south, with road access from Persiaran Sultan to the city and Kemuning–Shah Alam Highway leads to sections down further south.